 You can also play confused so that the child has to come up with what happens next.
-If the child is at a stage where he knows he wants play dough and indicates it to you, you can say “Hmm… I wonder where we put that play dough?”
-You can start to look for it together and you can be puzzled and use affect to keep him motivated enough to keep searching with you, together, to find it.
+If the child is at a stage where they know they want play dough and indicate it to you, you can say “Hmm… I wonder where we put that play dough?”
+You can start to look for it together and you can be puzzled and use affect to keep them motivated enough to keep searching with you, together, to find it.

-Your child will be motivated to meet your challenges if you are following his lead in an activity of interest and meeting him at his developmental level, taking into account his sensory profile within a safe, caring and nurturing relationship.
+Your child will be motivated to meet your challenges if you are following their lead in an activity of interest and meeting them at their developmental level, taking into account their sensory profile within a safe, caring and nurturing relationship.

 5. Expand your child’s play by changing it up